mdbergmann/cl-gserver/README.md

 cl-gserver is a 'message passing' library/framework with actors similar to Erlang or Akka.
 It supports creating systems that should work reactive, require parallel computing and event based message handling.

-**Version 1.0** of `cl-gserver` library comes with quite a few new features.
+**Version 1.0** of `cl-gserver` library comes with quite a few new features (compared to the previous 0.x versions).
 One of the major new features is that an actor is not bound to it's own message dispatcher thread.
 Instead, when an `actor-system` is set-up, actors can use a shared pool of message dispatchers which effectively allows to create millions of